mahaloz/DAILA/README.md

 ```

 This will also download the VarBERT models for you through the [VarBERT API](https://github.com/binsync/varbert_api).
+If you happen to be installing DAILA on a machine that won't have internet access, like a secure network, you can use our Docker image in the [Docker Container](#docker-container) section.

 ### Ghidra Extra Steps
 You need to do a few extra steps to get Ghidra working.